icopy-site/awesome/docs/awesome/awesome-powershell.md

 * [PSCX](https://github.com/Pscx/Pscx) - PowerShell Community Extensions - Useful set of additional cmdlets.
 * [PSFramework](https://github.com/PowershellFrameworkCollective/psframework) - Easily add configurations, logging and more to your own PowerShell module.

+## Interactive Learning

+* [PSKoans](https://github.com/vexx32/PSKoans) - A simple, fun, and interactive way to learn the PowerShell language through Pester unit testing.

+## Module Development Templates

+* [Plaster](https://github.com/PowerShell/Plaster) - Plaster is a template-based file and project generator written in PowerShell.
+* [PSModuleDevelopment](https://github.com/PowershellFrameworkCollective/PSModuleDevelopment) - Get started using module templates in 2 minutes with this module's low entry barrier and casual convenience.
+* [Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
+It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.

 ## Package Managers

 * [PowerShellGet](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell.
 Packages are available on [PowerShellGallery](https://www.PowerShellGallery.com).
 * [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.
 * [GitLab](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.
 * [Scoop](https://scoop.sh) - A command-line installer for Windows.
+* [PowerShell App Deployment Toolkit](https://psappdeploytoolkit.com/) - Provides a set of functions to perform common application deployment tasks and to interact with the user during a deployment.

 ## Parallel Processing